giftos1/programming-guide/Programming-Patterns.md

 ## Finding

+    function find(needle)
         for each item in items
-        if item matches what we're looking for return result or set value and break
+            if item == needle (or however we compare to find the needle in the haystack) return result, or set value and break return None (since we did not find it)

 (note no need for else or continue, it will move to the next item)